uprestel/ODE-Solver/README.md

 # ODE-Solver

-ODE-solver using the method of multiple shooting
+Ordinary differential equation solver using the method of multiple shooting

 ---